jkoncick/HocusEditor/readme.txt

 HOCUS.EXE files, but you can post only the changes you made (new levels and new files) and let the players apply that changes on their side.

-The "patch" you will make will actually be a folder containing three types of files:
+The "patch" you will make will actually be a folder containing these types of files:
 1. Exported levels files in .hpm format (use File - Export map to do this)
 2. Files from HOCUS.DAT that will replace the original files (.mid, .pcx, etc...)
+3. Exe patch file (.pat)
-3. An .ini file containing references to all the above files:
+4. An .ini file containing references to all the above files:

 [Levels]
 E1L1=mylevel.hpm